 Beginners Improv Exercises

-Here’s a list of our favourite improv exercises for people who are doing a beginners improv course with Hoopla Improv.
+Here’s a list of our favourite improv exercises for people who are doing a beginners improv course with Hoopla.

-Hoopla is the UK’s biggest improv school with online and real-life classes.
+Hoopla is based in London and is the UK’s biggest improv school and UK’s 1st improv theatre.

-Our next beginners improv course start next month, with both online and real-life options available.
+Our next beginners improv course start next month.

 Setting the Environment